Street Votes FAQ

 How does a street vote work?

-Working with a local architect or builder, a group of street residents can make a proposal.
-That group must be at least one-fifth of the residents on a street, or residents from ten different homes, whichever is more.
 If the proposal is valid under the rules, it is put to a vote of the residents on the street.
-If two-thirds of them agree (plus other conditions), the proposal is passed, and each homeowner gains a permanent planning permission for that proposal.
+If at least 60% of them agree (plus other conditions), the proposal is passed, and each homeowner gains planning permission for that proposal, within the strict design rules set by the street.

 I'm a tenant, how does this affect me?